According to the Office for National Statistics, around 60 people are killed every year in Great Britain as a result of carbon monoxide poisoning.

 Symptoms to look out for include: headaches or dizziness, breathlessness, nausea, loss of consciousness, tiredness, pains in the chest or stomach, erratic behaviour and visual problems.

 Read more on the NHS website.

-Secondly, for the cost of around £15-£20, fit a carbon monoxide alarm in your properties.
+Secondly, for the cost of around £15-£20, fit a carbon monoxide alarm in your property.
 This is similar to a smoke alarm and will alert your tenants to the presence of CO.

 Which alarm should I fit?

-Fit an alarm in each room with a gas appliance.
+The government How to Let guide states that all landlords must fit a CO alarm in every room with a gas appliance.
 Always follow the alarm manufacturer’s instructions on positioning, testing and replacing the alarm.

 Where can I get a carbon monoxide (CO) alarm?

 You can buy a carbon monoxide (CO) alarm online starting from under £20.